← Thought Leadership

 Space

-NIS2 replaced the original 2016 NIS Directive and widened this list considerably, so many organisations that were outside the first regime are now in scope.
+NIS2 replaced the original 2016 NIS Directive and widened these lists considerably, so many organisations that sat outside the first regime are now inside this one.
 If you are unsure which other EU regimes sit alongside it, start with which EU regulations apply to your company.

 The size threshold

-Being in a listed sector is necessary but not always sufficient.
-NIS2 applies a size cap: it generally reaches medium-sized and larger entities — those with at least 50 employees, or annual turnover or annual balance sheet total above €10 million — that operate in the Annex I or Annex II sectors.
+Sitting in a listed sector is necessary, and on its own it is not enough.
+NIS2 adds a second filter for size: it generally reaches medium-sizedand larger entities, those with at least 50 employees, or annual turnover or annual balance sheet total above €10 million, operating in the Annex I or Annex II sectors.

-There are important exceptions where NIS2 applies regardless of size.
-These include, among others, certain providers of critical digital infrastructure — such as DNS service providers, top-level-domain name registries, and providers of public electronic communications networks or services — and specified public-administration entities.
+The size filter has carve-outs.
+A set of entities is in scope regardless of size, because what they run is too load-bearing for a threshold to excuse.
+Among them are certain providers of critical digital infrastructure (such as DNS service providers, top-level-domain name registries, and providers of public electronic communications networks or services) and specified public-administration entities.
 If your service is one a member state cannot afford to see disrupted, size will not exempt you.

 Essential vs important entities